 Students will also develop their historical skills throughout KS3 by learning how to evaluate interpretations, interpret sources, apply evidence, judge reliability and reach sustained and well-balanced judgments.

-Assessment: Students will be assessed throughout KS3, at least once every half term.
-Assessments are designed to test key historical skills, which will help to prepare those students who are interested in studying History at GCSE.
-Students’ work will be given a historical skill level, so their progress over time can be tracked.
+Assessment: Students will be assessed throughout KS3, every 6 to 8 lessons.
+Some assessments take place at the end of a topic and are designed to test students’ knowledge and understanding.
+Other assessments take place within a topic and are designed to test key historical skills.
+Both types of assessment will help to prepare students who are interested in studying History at GCSE.
+Students will be given a test score or historical skill level, which means their progress can be tracked over time.
 They will also receive feedback about whether their work is ‘developing’, ‘securing’ or ‘exceeding’ their target grade.

 |Historical Skill Level||Explanation|